Octagon House (novel): Plot

 Eventually postal staff misplace a key to the building and the mural is painted over after hours.

 Style

-The novel was one of a series of Asey Mayo Mysteries set in the fictional Cape Cod town of Quanomet; Karal calls the protagonist of the series a "plain-spoken rustic" and the villains various "suave tourists" outwitted by the common-sense hero.
+The novel was one of a series of Asey Mayo mysteries set in the fictional Cape Cod town of Quanomet; Karal Ann Marling calls the protagonist of the series a "plain-spoken rustic" and the villains various "suave tourists" outwitted by the common-sense hero.
 In Octagon House, Taylor uses Asey Mayo to comment on the vagaries of government-commissioned art.

 Cultural references

 At the time the book was written, New Deal programs were funding murals in hundreds of post offices throughout the United States.
 Art historian Karal Ann Marling wrote:

 Popular attitudes toward the mural renaissance were being formed and scandals over the repugnant stuff the government might smear on a wall erected with taxpayers' dollars were limited to breathless wire-service reports.

 In 1937, after the unveiling of Dangers of the Mail, a post office mural that attracted widespread objections, Washington's Evening Star immediately called the mural "Art at its Worst", said it had "shocked all who have seen it", accused "government doles" of "foster[ing]...radicalism in art", and accompanied its review with a recounting of the plot of Octagon House.